Red Wanting Blue: Little America (2014 – 2016)

 On July 1, 2014, Red Wanting Blue released their tenth studio album titled Little America.
 The album debuted at No. 3 on the Billboard Heatseekers Chart and No. 31 on the Billboard Mainstream Rock Chart.
 The album was recorded in Columbus, Ohio and Los Angeles, California, produced by Jamie Candiloro and mastered by Greg Calbi at Sterling Sound in NYC.
 Guest appearances include Ed Kowalczyk (of Live (band)), Kerri Spieler (of Swear and Shake) and Tim Hanseroth (of Brandi Carlile).
 A music video was released for the single You Are My Las Vegas starring the band member's real-life mothers.
 In the video, the moms physically transform into their sons (beards and all) and perform the song in character.

 To celebrate the release of Little America, RWB hit the road with longtime friends The Alternate Routes.
 The Sounds Like Summer U.S. Tour started in July 2014.
 In November, 2014 RWB hit the road with New Orleans band The Revivalists for a tour of the east coast and midwest.
 On Dec 4, 2014, Red Wanting Blue performed a special concert at Trinity Cathedral in Cleveland, Ohio.
 The performance consisted of both acoustic and electric sets and was recorded for the Cathedral Concert Series for PBS (rumored to air in March 2015).

 In January, 2015, the band set sail to perform on the floating music festival Cayamo that featured John Prine, Lyle Lovett, Lucinda Williams, Brandi Carlile, Kacey Musgraves, The Lone Bellow, and more.
 Directly after Cayamo, the band boarded The Rock Boat XV for their fourth consecutive year.
 The band performed alongside hosts Sister Hazel, Barenaked Ladies, longtime friends Alternate Routes, Will Hoge, and more.
 Scott Terry hosted the popular Rock Boat Songwriter Sessions and performed two brand new songs titled "Holy Rolling Thunder" and "No Place To Go But Down".

 RWB hit the road in the spring/summer of 2015 on a tour called "Our Little America Tour".
 The tour began in Northwest Canada and ended in Boston.
 During this time they shared the stage with friends The Trews and The Alternate Routes.
 They debuted two new songs during this tour titled "High and Dry" and "Holy Rolling Thunder".

-RWB20 Live at Lincoln Theater (2016–Present)
+RWB20 Live at Lincoln Theater (since 2016)

 This live concert film was recorded live at the Lincoln Theater in Columbus, Ohio on October 14, 2016.
 The double disc RWB20 film and album was released only two months later, on December 16, 2016.
 The film was directed by Jenna Pace and the album was produced by Greg Rahm.
 The film's purpose was to celebrate the first 20 years of Red Wanting Blue.
 The concert started with a brand new song and proceeded to go back in time, playing re-worked versions of songs dating back to 1996.